sitomani/4champ/docs/2020ds/ds_toc.md

 ## 4champ DataScience

-This is a series of data analytics related posts that focus on the [Amiga Music Preservation](https://amp.dascene.net) tracker music database.
+This is a series of data analytics observations on the [Amiga Music Preservation](https://amp.dascene.net) tracker music database.

 ### Table of Contents